Trump declares opioids from Mexico, China 'almost a form of warfare,' tells Sessions to sue drug makers

 There were no signs of tension in the room, even though the attorney general has been a target of Trump's ire in recent days.
 On Saturday, Trump called Sessions "scared stiff and missing in action," amid his ongoing frustration with the Russia probe and related inquiries.

-HOW TO SAVE SOMEONE FROM AN OPIOD OVERDOSE
+HOW TO SAVE SOMEONE FROM AN OPIOID OVERDOSE

 "In China, you have some pretty big companies sending that garbage and killing our people."